Chinedu Dike

 Poetry is a free flight of creativity in the serene beauty of transcendent world.
 It emanates from deep recesses of the subconscious mind.

-Painted on the canvas of POETIC MASTERPIECE is the essence and intricacies of poetry as an art, or what one may refer to as a critical probe into the essential nature of poetry.
+Painted on the canvas of POETIC MASTERPIECE are the intricacies and essence of poetry as an art, or what one may refer to as a critical probe into the essential nature of poetry.

 During those impulses of inspiration words are wedded with amazing skill and finesse to create sound, visionary clarity and impact, on a complex reality that is not easily accessible to the senses - a phenomenon that in any other forms of writing may prove quite cumbersome to depict.